Convex-Dev/design/cad/026_lisp/README.md

 ### Hyphenation

-Hyphens are generally preferred for symbol names, e.g. `do-something` (rather than `do_something` or `doSomething`).
+Hyphens are generally preferred to separate symbol names, e.g. `do-something` (rather than `do_something` or `doSomething`).
 This makes no difference to the CVM, but is primarily done for consistency with other Lisp based languages.

 ### Constant naming